 Skip to main content

 The first step in using Vectara is to index a set of related documents or content into a corpus.
 Indexing a document enables you to make data available for search and retrieval more efficiently.
-The Standard Indexing API is recommended for applications where documents already have a clear and consistent structure.
+The Indexing API lets you add documents that are either in a typical structured format, or in a format that explicitly specifies each document part that becomes a search result.

-Our Standard Indexing capability transforms this structured data into a format that enables the data to become easily searchable in just a few seconds.
+Our indexing capability transforms this structured data into a format that enables the data to become easily searchable in just a few seconds.
 We also support a variety of data formats by allowing you to specify multiple document attributes and metadata.
+You can also specify whether to stream the result or receive a complete response.

 tip

-• Check out our interactive API Playground that shows the full Index REST definition and lets you experiment with this endpoint to index documents from your browser.
+• Check out our interactive API Reference that shows the full Index REST definition and lets you experiment with this endpoint to index documents from your browser.

 Index Document Request and Response